 The fracture faces are loaded internally by the fluid pressure $p_f(x)$ while the rock is subjected to the far-field confining stress σ_o .
-The net pressure function $p(x) = p_f(x) - \sigma_o$ and the aperture profile w(x) completely characterise a semiinfinite fracture solution.
+The net pressure function $p(x) = p_f(x) - \sigma_o$ and the aperture profile w(x) completely characterise a semi-infinite fracture solution.
 The fracturing fluid is a Newtonian liquid of viscosity μ .
 The fluid flow inside the fracture channel is laminar, and it is described by the lubrication theory [Batchelor, 1967].
 Fluid lag is absent in the classic problem formulation since one can assume that its maximum length $\sim \mu V E^2 \sigma_o^{-3}$ is small compared to the near-tip length scales of the fluid-driven fracture [Garagash and Detournay, 2000, Detournay and Garagash, 2003].
 In other words, the crack and fracturing fluid fronts coincide in the model.

 The fluid exchange between the host rock with porosity φ_r and permeability k, and the fracture is taken in the form of Carter's law [Carter, 1957] implying the fluid exchange rate to be proportional to the inverted square root of the 'exposure' time (the interval between the current time and the moment when the fracture front reaches the considered point of the fracture plane).
-The proportionality coefficient C_L , or Carter's leak-off coefficient, can be expressed as [Collins, 1976]: $C_L = k(\sigma_o - p_o)/(\mu\sqrt{\pi c})$, where $c = k/(\phi_r c_t \mu)$ is the diffusivity coefficient (c_t is the fluid compressibility) and p_o is the far-field pore pressure, when the cake-building (deposition of the polymer additives onto the fracture walls) is neglected, and formation fluid has similar properties to that of the fracturing fluid in the context of the flow through the porous rock.
+The proportionality coefficient C_L , or Carter's leak-off coefficient, can be expressed as [Collins, 1976]: $C_L = k(\sigma_o - p_o)/(\mu\sqrt{\pi c})$, where $c = k/(\phi_r c_t \mu)$ is the diffusivity coefficient (c_t is total compressibility) and p_o is the far-field pore pressure, when the cake-building (deposition of the polymer additives onto the fracture walls) is neglected, and formation fluid has similar properties to that of the fracturing fluid in the context of the flow through the porous rock.
+One can find the expressions for C_L coefficient in more complex cases, e.g., piston-like displacement of pore fluid by fracturing fluid, in [Economides et al., 1989].